Short and sweet

 #18.
 Used to have a fence behind the basket that was a great challenge.
 It's gone and now a super easy birdie.
 Needs to be lengthened and over the ditch past the basket.

--Really 3.5 is really a bit too high for this course but it's easily a 3.
+-Really 3.5 is really a bit too high for this course but it can easily be a 3 with some work.
 Just to warn y'all, again, #4 is really a tough hole to avoid all the weeds.
 I never said I didn't like it but I lost a DX Cobra in there.
 It can really cut you up.
 So can #1, #9, #10, #13 , #17 and #18.
 There is a ditch dividing #17's fairways and it's to the right of #18.
 If it's summer, SCREW IT!
 Don't go in there, I've seen poisonious snakes in the water and tall grass ditches.
-Since this is updated, this course is lowered to a 3 because it was a real jungle.
+Since this is updated, this course is lowered to a 2.5 because it was a real jungle.
 Sometimes it's completely playable and sometimes, it's not.
 It's closed to the public and some people here are not very polite.

 Pros: - This course had a laid-back feel to it, which was really kind of nice.
 Maybe that's due to the "retreat" aspect, but I really felt like I could play it at my own pace and not really get stressed out.
 It was a much more relaxing round than usual.